Nuclear Emergency In The First Few Hours

 Reproductive Tract

 Long after the intense impacts of radiation have subsided, radiation harm keeps on delivering a large number of physical issues.
-These impacts include leukemia, disease, and numerous others-seem two, three, and even decades after the fact.
+These impacts include leukemia, disease, and numerous others two, three, and even decades after the fact.

 Blood Disorders